Services For Students

 Your student ID card is also your library card, and you can borrow books and other items yourself using one of the self-check machines located at each library.
 Alternatively, simply take the book to the nearest Ask Library service point for staff assistance.

 You can borrow up to 50 items at a time (including two High Use items).
-Most books are automatically renewed up to five times unless they have been requested by another user (or are from the High Use Collection).
+Most books are automatically renewed unless they have been requested by another user (or are from the High Use Collection).
 Learn more about borrowing at the library.